-If you need help in an emergency, ask your local council if they have a local welfare assistance scheme.
-These are designed to provide help with emergency expenses to people on a low income.
+If you need help in an emergency, ask your council if they have a local welfare assistance scheme.
+These provide help with emergency expenses to people on a low income.
 To find out what help is available in your area, contact your local council.

-Schemes vary from area to area and not all council run them.
-Some councils use the money allocated for this to support local schemes such as food banks and credit unions.
-In some areas, you can apply directly to the council for help if you’re eligible.
+Schemes vary from area to area and not all councils run them.
+Some councils fund local schemes - such as food banks and credit unions - instead.
+In some areas, you can apply directly to the council for help if you qualify.
 You won’t usually be able to get cash, but you might get vouchers, furniture or white goods, for example.

 Short-term benefit advances

-If you’re waiting to receive your first benefit payment, you could apply for a short-term advance to tide you over if you are experiencing financial difficulties.
-If you’re eligible, you’ll usually receive the advance by the next working day after you request it.
+If you’re waiting to receive your first benefit payment and you’re in financial difficulty, you could apply for a short-term advance to tide you over.
+If you qualify, you’ll usually receive the advance the same day or the next working day.
 How much you receive will depend on your circumstances.
-Repayments usually come out of your benefit each week in instalments.
+Repayments usually come out of your benefit in weekly instalments.

 Budgeting Loans and Budgeting Advances

-If you need help with essential one-off expenses and receive certain benefits, you might be able to apply for a Budgeting Loan or Budgeting Advance, available for things like furniture, clothes, funeral costs or the cost of moving house.
+If you need help with essential one-off expenses and you’re getting certain benefits, you might be able to apply for a Budgeting Loan or Budgeting Advance.
+These are available for things like furniture, clothes, funeral costs or the cost of moving home.

-If you receive Universal Credit, apply for a Budgeting Advance by contacting the office that pays your benefit.
+If you receive Universal Credit, you’ll have to apply for a Budgeting Advance.
+Contact your local Jobcentre Plus work coach to apply.